-This is for users who cannot percieve the entire page.
-This includes users that have a screen magnifier running, those that have resized the text, that
+This is for users who cannot perceive the entire page.
+This includes users that have a screen magnifier running and those that have resized the text.

 What is important to know?

 A very important thing that most people get wrong about this criterion is that it doesn’t require that we add status messages.
 If there isn’t a status message already present on the page, then this does not apply.
 However, when a status message does appear, then a programmatic role or properties must be added to a component.
-I can’t stress this enough, this does not require that we add status messages.
-It only requires that when they appear, they can be presented to all users in a way that is meaningful.
+I can’t stress this enough, this does not require that we add status messages that are not already present.
+It only requires that when status messages appear, they can be presented to all users in a way that reveals their presence.